What? Continue the story when the beast wasn't the beast anymore?

 - Thus far, Lament of Innocence is the first, and Dawn of Sorrow is the last.
 Given the nature of both of those games, it's likely that any future games will be interquels between those two.

-- Resident Evil 3 Nemesis is both a interquel between Resident Evil and 2 and a sequel to 2.
-The first half takes place a day before the events of 2, but then Jill falls unconscious for a whole day after she is injected with a serum that cures her from the T-Virus.
-The events of 2 transpire during the whole day that Jill is asleep and she regains consciousness after those events are over.
+- Resident Evil 3: Nemesis is both a prequel and a sequel Resident Evil 2.
+The first half takes place a day before the events of RE2, but then Jill falls unconscious for a whole day after she gets infected by the Nemesis.
+The events of RE2 transpire during the whole day that Jill is asleep and she regains consciousness after those events are over.

-- Devil May Cry 4 takes place between the 1st game and the 2nd.
+- Devil May Cry 4 takes place between the first game and the second.

 - Daxter shows how the eponymous sidekick managed to bust Jak out between the first and second games.